ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 <s> answer </s><s> this is the body of an answer </s>
 ```

-(I padded the sequence with some whitespace to make it more readable.)
+(I padded the sequence with some spaces to make it more readable.)

 The `<s>` and `</s>` is what [RoBERTa](https://arxiv.org/abs/1907.11692) uses to mark a sentence.
 The `<s> question </s>` and `<s> answer </s>` header is to help the encoder distinguish between the two types of sequences.

 The input data pipeline used by TPU must not contain any python code, and the TPU does not support reading from your local filesystem (the TPU is connected to your VM via network).
 The simplest way to create an input pipeline for TPU is to save your data into TFRecord files and store it in a [Cloud Storage](https://cloud.google.com/storage/) bucket.
 TPU will read directly from your bucket and run the compiled pipeline.

 (Theoretically, if your dataset fits into memory, you can create it locally in memory and send it over to TPU.
 But I haven't found any good examples of this approach yet.
-However, always dumping your dataset into TFRecord files for more consistency is a good practice in my opinion.)
+Anyway, I think that always dumping your dataset into TFRecord files for more consistency is generally a good practice.)

 This is how I convert the tokenized sequences and labels into TFRecord files([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/quest/prepare_tfrecords.py#L107)):